 Trains

-Trains are also popular among foreign students in Spain, though they cost a bit more than buses.
+Trains are also popular among foreign students studying in Spain, though they cost a bit more than buses.
 But the efficient services and comfort make up for the slightly higher price.

 Spain’s AVE train network is great for intercity travel.
 It’s even faster than the bullet train in Japan, making it the best in Europe.